Project Team: Professor Wai-Fung LAM, Dr. Winnie LAW, Ms. Katie CHICK, Mr, Tai HU, Ms. Daisy YEUNG, Dr, Jessica Marie WILLIAMS

 Stakeholder Engagement

 We identified key stakeholders and engaged with them throughout the process, soliciting comments and advice.
-The participatory process also helps us build trust with stakeholders and nurture potential collaborators.
-By integrating diverse experiences and conservation goals from different communities, we aim to enable all sectors to participate in the conservation efforts of the Lok Ma Chau Wetland.
+The participatory process helps us build trust with stakeholders and nurture potential collaborators for medium- or long-term partnership.

 News & Media